user202729/plover-startup-py/README.md

 * Has a reload command, which is faster than restarting Plover.

-* Some convenience functions to make hacks easier to achieve. (will be available later)
+* Some convenience functions to make hacks easier to achieve.

 ### Installation